apostrophecms/apostrophe-workflow/README.md

 ## Legacy task: cleaning up duplicate homepages

-If you experimented with the Apostrophe 2.x version of this module before its publication to npm, and before 2017-07-26, you may need to clean up duplicate homepages created by the parked page mechanism before it was made locale-aware.
+If you experimented with the pre-npm-publication Apostrophe 2.x version of this module before 2017-07-26, you may need to clean up duplicate homepages created by the parked page mechanism before it was made locale-aware.
 If you suffer from this problem you will likely see that the "reorganize" view does not show any children of the home page.

 **No one else should ever need this task for any reason, and you should only need it once.**